tdesikan/bobble/README.md

 ### Status Code ###

+The Bobble check will be considered a success only if the response matches the given status code.

     Bobble.check("http://example.com", {:success_status => 302})

 If no status code is specified, any non-50x status code is considered a success.

 ### Response Headers ###

+The Bobble check will be considered a success only if the response has a header with a given value.

     Bobble.check("http://example.com", {:success_header => {:location => "http://example.com/cake"}})